 Have you always wanted to carve your own paddle?
 Weave snowshoes?
 Learn about leather-working?
 Bookbinding?
 Wood-burning?
 Weaving?
 You should take a workshop!

-Spend a day, or two, learning traditional skills, meeting interesting people and working with your hands in a relaxed setting with experienced, supportive, knowledgeable instructors.
-You’ll leave the workshop feeling positive, proud of your finished product, and inspired from a day of using your hands and learning about the history of what you’re doing.
+Spend a day, or two, learning traditional skills, meeting interesting people and working with your hands.
+You’ll leave the workshop feeling proud of your finished product, and inspired from a day of using your hands.
 You’ll have a new appreciation for your own creativity and talents – things you might not have known you had!

-We have a wide variety of workshops appealing to all tastes, and we are adding new classes every year.
+We have a wide variety of workshops appealing to all tastes.
 Whether you’re interested in woodworking, weaving, leatherwork, sewing, or simply learning a new skill there is something for everyone to enjoy!
 Click the titles below to find out more about each workshop (including dates, availability and how to register).

 Don’t forget – if you are already a member of The Canadian Canoe Museum you will receive a 10% discount off the workshop cost.
 It’s easy to become a member if you aren’t already one.

 This rugged, attractive leather-covered journal is based on a 14th century ledger structure.
 You will appreciate how this beautiful book’s construction allows the pages to open flat, making it perfect for sketching while sitting on the shore, or writing in at a desk.
 Once filled with memories, the cover can be detached and a new text block inserted for new journeys.
 This will become your go-to notebook!
 Our talented instructor, Stuart Hill is a Canadian bookbinder whose primary interest lies…Find out more »